don-hue/Tic-TacToe_with_MiniMax/README.md

-# Tic-TacToe_with_MiniMax
-A self-programmed Tic Tac Toe game
+# Tic-TacToe Game with Mini-Max Algorithm

+I present you my version of a Tic-Tac-Toe game.
+A roundbased Player vs Computer game.
+The user can choose the difficulty before each game.
+The difficulty is a ratio between a Mini-Max algorythm and a random move.
+At the highest difficulty the Mini-Max algorythm operates at each step which makes the Computer unbeatable.

-This Project is part of the Odin Project to deepen the concept of Factory Functions and Code Organisation
+This project shall deepen the concept of Factory Functions as well as Code Organisation

-I specifically choosed to porgamm Player vs AI with different Difficulty settings.

-Depending on the selected difficulty the probability of the next Move to be based on MiniMax-Algorithm is increased.

 MiniMax-Algorithm is used in Game Theory at which a two Player round-based Game is provided.

+## Tech Stack
+- HTML
+- CSS
+- Javascript
+- Webpack
+- SASS